Skip to content

 Photon traversing an electron: a process involving time

-An important aspect of any clock is the way it involves photons or neutrinos in its operations.
-This ties time up to the constant c, the speed of light, in such a way that c cannot in any way change from its measured value.
-The constant c and physical time are two aspects of the same phenomenon, manifest in the way energy propagates through inertial matter.
+This ties time to the constant c, the speed of light, in such a way that c cannot in any way change from its measured value.
+The constant c and physical time are two sides of the same phenomenon.
+Manifest in the way energy propagates through inertial matter.

 The electron as a three dimensional ruler